Socorro, Texas: Politics

 Council members are elected to a four-year, staggered term.

-The city maintains a police department of about 27 officers and a dozen civilian employees.

 Sports

 Socorro High School won the 5A Texas state baseball championship in 2009.

 Education

 Most of Socorro lies within the Socorro Independent School District, with northeast Socorro, including recently annexed areas north of Interstate 10 and between Interstate 10 and Clint, lying within the Clint Independent School District.
 The following schools, all in the Socorro Independent School District, serve the city of Socorro: